Being Human in the Age of AI

 Does AI make human skills less valuable?

 For complementary skills, the opposite.
-MIT Sloan and the economics of Prediction Machines show AI tends to complement rather than replace, raising the value of judgement, creativity and empathy even as it automates routine tasks.
+MIT Sloan's EPOCH study and the economics of Prediction Machines show AI tends to complement rather than replace, raising the value of judgement, creativity and empathy even as it automates routine tasks.

 Can AI be more creative than humans?

-On narrow tests, leading models now beat the average person — but in the largest study to date (100,000+ people), the most creative humans outperformed every model, with the gap widening for richer work like poetry and storytelling.
+On narrow tests, leading models now beat the average person; but in the largest study to date (more than 100,000 people, run at the Université de Montréal), the most creative humans outperformed every model, with the gap widening for richer work like poetry and storytelling.

 Why does human judgement matter more as AI improves?